 Giacomo was a hospital software engineer in Italy before he found Emergency.
 Hearing about their work from a friend, he signed up to be a logistician administrator and has worked with the NGO for five years, now as a Program Manager, working in Afghanistan, Iraq and Sudan.
 Doing a job that made him feel useful and that he was directly helping people was important to Giacomo, creating a better world step-by-step is his motivation.

-Pierre is from the Philippines and worked for MOAS as Chief Officer on the MOAS Topaz Responder during the time Beyond the Beach was being filmed.
+Edward is from the Philippines and worked for MOAS as Master of the Vessel, overall in charge of the ship, crew and cargo on the MOAS Topaz Responder during the time Beyond the Beach was being filmed.
 His years of experience on the water lead him to this specific line of work where he could have the opportunity to help those in desperate need, facilitating their journey to safety.
-Pierre’s main responsibility is to watch for migrant boats using specialist equipment and radar.
+Edward’s main responsibility is to watch for migrant boats using specialist equipment and radar.
 Together with the rest of the MOAS team he has saved thousands of people from the sea.

 Tijana was 10 years old when the war started in Serbia, so from an early age she has seen people escaping from war.
 This powered her search for a line of work where she could help those who are suffering, hence she found Emergency.
 Trained as a paediatric nurse, she worked in Afghanistan and Sudan with Emergency before joining the team on the Mediterranean saving migrants.
 She is passionate about the fight against war.